swonderine/challenge/README.md

 ### Prerequisites

 #### Packages
-Project is created with Python: 3.8.5 and the following packages:
+Project is created with Python 3.8.5 and the following packages:

 * pandas: 1.2.3
 * numpy: 1.20.1